mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 - Builed project, restart application and request http://localhost:5000.

-- To simplify the `Index.cshtml` Razor View, create a Partial View.
-Add a Razor View called `_ProductSummary.cshtml` to the `Views/Shared` folder and add the markup to it.
+- To simplify the `Index.cshtml` Razor View, create a Razor Partial View.
+Add a Razor Partial View called `_ProductSummary.cshtml` to the `Views/Shared` folder and add the markup to it.

 ```
 @model Product